near/docs/docs/1.concepts/abstraction/chain-signatures.md

 sidebar_label: What are Chain Signatures?
 ---

-Chain Signatures allow NEAR accounts to request signatures for transactions on other blockchains.
+Chain signatures enable NEAR accounts, including smart contracts, to sign transactions and seamlessly transact across many blockchain protocols.

-Thanks to chain signatures, a NEAR account can safely control multiple accounts across different blockchains, enabling true ownership of cross-chain data and assets.
+This unlocks the next level of blockchain interoperability by giving ownership of diverse assets, cross-chain accounts, and data to a single NEAR account.

 :::info Searching for code?